TS3Tools/TS3UpdateScript/README.md

 ============
 Path  | Description
 :------------- | :-------------
-.  | README.md, TS3UpdateScript.sh and the copy of the license
+.  | README.md, TS3UpdateScript.sh, .updateScript.sh and the copy of the license
 ./docs/  | Install and upgrade guide as well as changelog .configs/  | Configuration files